 - Make sure the burner is operating properly

 In addition to having a professional HVAC technician inspect your furnace, there are things you can do yourself to keep it in optimal working order.
 Replacing your furnace filters is as easy to do as it is to completely forget about but it is a very important step that should not be neglected.
 When debris is allowed to accumulate for too long, it will form a compact mat that air can’t get through easily.
 This forces your air system to use more energy to push it through.

 You can tell if you need to replace your furnace filter by holding it up between you and a light.
 If you can still see the outline of the bulb, it does not yet need to be replaced.
 You will need to replace it more often if you smoke in your house or have pets.

-To schedule furnace maintenance that will save you money and help extend the longevity of your furnace, contact Roth Heating & Cooling, Plumbing & Electrical today.
+To schedule furnace maintenance that will save you money and help extend the longevity of your furnace, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services today.
 We have served Portland since 1976.